TrumanGIT/True-North/README.md

 Default power attack key is hold left click. (change in BFCO mcm settings)

 Caps Lock (left directional pad button for controllers) – Open the "Wheeler" quick menu.
-(change quick menu menu key by going to whereeverYouDownloadedThisModlist\True North\mods\Wheeler - Quick Action Wheel Of Skyrim\SKSE\Plugins\wheeler\Controls.ini)
+(change quick menu menu key by going to true north mod files and opening wheeler/wheeler.ini)

 SPACE Key - in addition to jumping, holding space allows your character to climb anything within reach (out of combat only)